bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 A COMPSs Java application needs to be packaged in a *jar* file containing the class files of the main code, of the methods implementations and of the *Itf* annotation.
-Next we provide a set of commands to compile the Java Simple application detailed at the *COMPSs Sample Applications* available at our website http://compss.bsc.es .
+Next we provide a set of commands to compile the Java Simple application (detailed at :ref:`Sample Applications`).

 .. code-block:: console